Medically reviewed by Drugs.com. Last updated on Apr 30, 2021.

 Too much cortisol can cause some of the hallmark signs of Cushing syndrome — a fatty hump between your shoulders, a rounded face, and pink or purple stretch marks on your skin.
 Cushing syndrome can also result in high blood pressure, bone loss and, on occasion, type 2 diabetes.

 Treatments for Cushing syndrome can return your body's cortisol levels to normal and improve your symptoms.
 The earlier treatment begins, the better your chances for recovery.

-Left untreated, Cushing syndrome can result in exaggerated facial roundness, weight gain around the midsection and upper back, thinning of your arms and legs, easy bruising and stretch marks.
+Left untreated, Cushing syndrome can result in exaggerated facial roundness, weight gain around the midsection and upper back, thinning of the arms and legs, easy bruising, and stretch marks.

 The signs and symptoms of Cushing syndrome can vary depending on the levels of excess cortisol.